When Large Multimodal Models Confront Evolving Knowledge: Challenges and Explorations: More details about

-We have demonstrated the diversity of EVOKE benchmark through fine-grained type distribution, timeline distribution, word cloud distribution, and multiple perspectives.
+We have demonstrated the diversity of \dataset benchmark through fine-grained subfields distribution, key statistics, word cloud distribution, and multiple perspectives.
 At the same time, our automated pipeline can continuously collect evolving knowledge and provide injection data for the knowledge injection field.